 The Civic Centre is built on community land originally donated by the Donkin family.

 Prior to moving to the new building in Elizabeth Street, the former Wingecarribee Council Chambers was in Throsby Street, Moss Vale.

-The 12 Councillors elected to serve until 24 September 1983 on the amalgamated Council in 1981, following elections held on 6 December 1980 were:
+Following elections held on 6 December 1980, the 12 Councillors elected to serve until 24 September 1983 on the amalgamated Council were:

-David Wood from Bowral (President), Jim Gasson from Mittagong was Deputy President, Brian Elliott (Mittagong), Ray Jeffery (Moss Vale), Geoff Larsen (Werai), Gordon Lewis (Bowral), Tim McKinnon (Moss Vale), Horace Quigg (Canyonleigh), Harry Springett (Bowral), Jim Tuddenham (Robertson), Roger Worner (Mittagong) and Phillip Yeo (Bowral).
+David Wood from Bowral (President), Jim Gasson from Mittagong (Deputy President), Brian Elliott (Mittagong), Ray Jeffery (Moss Vale), Geoff Larsen (Werai), Gordon Lewis (Bowral), Tim McKinnon (Moss Vale), Horace Quigg (Canyonleigh), Harry Springett (Bowral), Jim Tuddenham (Robertson), Roger Worner (Mittagong) and Phillip Yeo (Bowral).